skyzh/write-you-a-vector-db/tutorial/src/cpp-01-overview.md

 ## Overview

-You may approach this tutorial by implementing the thing that interests you most first.
+You may approach this tutorial by implementing the things that interest you most first.
 The following figure is a learning path diagram that visualizes the dependencies between the chapters.

 ![Learning Path](./vector-db/01-learn-path.svg)